Linaro/website/_posts/current/blog/2021-05-17-many-uses-of-qemu.md

 # Outro

 I hope this has been a useful overview of the many ways we use QEMU here in Linaro.
 All our work on QEMU is done in the open on the upstream development lists.
 If you want to play with some of the latest features please visit the [project website](https://www.qemu.org/) where you can find instructions for downloading and building from the source code.
 We hope to see you there ;-)

+For more information about Linaro and the work we do, do not hesitate to [contact us](https://www.linaro.org/contact/).